 The Bells of Old Tokyo toes the line between Japanese culture and Japanese history, giving us plenty of facts, context, and narratives for both.
 A life-changing book on Japan, without a doubt.

 When I first moved to Tokyo, this was a book I read very early on.
 Bending Adversity is an inspiring look at how Japan’s collective approach to innovation, design, community, and growth has ensured the nation’s survival and flourishing time and again.

 The context of Bending Adversity is more specific, however.
 It is very much a modern history book on Japan, first exploring the effects of the 2011 tsunami and the subsequent Fukushima Daiichi Nuclear Disaster, as well as how Japan responded to the disaster on the community level.

 From here, Pilling travels back through time to 20th century post-war Japan, the economic bubble of the 1980s, the bursting of that bubble, and what came next.

 In Bending Adversity, David Pilling interviews authors and writers about such topics as democracy in Japan, feminist art and literature, economic trends, and many more enormous concepts.

 It is a rich and enlightening book from beginning to end.
 Pairing Bending Adversity with Japan Story and Pure Invention will offer readers a perfectly rounded look at 20th century Japanese history and culture.

-Translated by Russell Calvert
+Translated from the Spanish by Russell Calvert

 You can’t rightly dive into a stack of Japanese history books without having at least one of them be dedicated to the samurai.
 In many ways, as A History of the Samurai proves, for so much of Japanese history the samurai essentially were Japan.